EVA Air Launching Taipei To Washington Dulles Flights As Of June 2026

 EVA Air will start flying to Washington Dulles with 787s

 At 7,864 miles, this will be among EVA Air’s longest flights.
 Technically, Houston (IAH) is EVA Air’s furthest destination, at 7,939 miles.
-However, the Washington Dulles flight will likely take longer, given that this route is more impacted by the closure of Russian airspace.
+However, the Washington Dulles flight is scheduled to take longer, given that this route is more impacted by the closure of Russian airspace.

 EVA Air will fly between Taipei & Washington Dulles